You are here

 Date last reviewed:

-The chickenpox vaccine is recommended for infants, young children, and some older children and adults as the best way to protect against chickenpox.
+Recommended for infants, young children, and some older children and adults as the best way to protect against chickenpox.

 Disease it protects against